Who We Are

 She has been a certified Master Gardener Volunteer in Cuyahoga County since 2022, with particular interest in native plants and horticultural education for children and youth, and she volunteers with West Creek Conservancy and Holden Arboretum.
 She lives in Strongsville with her husband and two rescue dogs, and is currently working on removing invasive plants from her yard and replacing them with native alternatives that support wildlife.
 She loves meeting others who are passionate about native plants, and can’t wait to hear your native plant stories!

-Allison Welch, Board Member
+Allison Welch, Board Member & Education Chair

 Allison Welch is a Northeast Ohio native and a passionate environmental advocate.
 She holds a Bachelor’s degree in Spanish from Hiram College and a Master’s in Special Education from Cleveland State.